sgraham9319/forestexplorR/README.md

 # ForestPlot

-The ForestPlot R package is designed to facilitate the cleaning, analysis and visualization of mapped forest plot data.
+The ForestPlot R package is designed to facilitate the cleaning, analysis and visualization of rectangular mapped forest plot data.

+When a rectangular mapped forest plot is constructed, the size, species identity and location of each tree meeting a specified minimum size threshold is recorded.
+Plots are typically re-censused periodically to document mortality, re-measure tagged trees, and record trees that have reached the minimum size threshold since the previous census.
+Together, these data allow us to quantitatively describe the local neighborhood of any tree or specified location in the plot.
+These neighborhood descriptions can then be used as informative covariates of forest processes, such as tree growth, tree mortality, and spatial variation in soil microbial communities.

+Massaging these invaluable datasets into a format conducive to exploration and analysis is no small feat.
+First, we need to extract data on all the trees growing in each of several thousand focal trees' neighborhoods.
+Then we may want to calculate the annual growth rate of each tree using its repeated size measurements.
+We may also want to generate gps locations for individual trees in order to connect them with spatially explicit data sources such as topographical data.
+Typically, each research group working with mapped forest plot data must complete these arduous coding tasks independently.
+ForestPlot attempts to negate this time-consuming process by providing flexible functions that can perform each of these tasks on any mapped forest plot dataset.

 ## Installation

 ```
+# Install devtools package if not already installed
 install.packages("devtools")

+# Use devtools to install ForestPlot
 devtools::install_github("sgraham9319/ForestPlot")
 ```

-## Potential uses of ForestPlot

-In mapped forest plots, the precise locations of individual trees are recorded.
-This means that for any location within the plot, we can describe the local tree community in a spatially explicit way by identifying the size, proximity and species identity of nearby trees.
-These descriptions are termed neighborhoods and can be used as covariates in models of forest processes such as tree growth/mortality or nutrient cycling.
-The main goal of ForestPlot is to provide functions that can efficiently quantify and explore these neighborhoods.

-Specific questions ForestPlot could be used to answer:

-* How are growth/survival rates of trees influenced by neighboring trees?
-* What is the relationship between soil microbial community composition and tree neighborhood?
-* Where in this mapped stand is tree density the lowest?
+## Updates

+The functions of ForestPlot handle only the most common analytical tasks associated with mapped forest plot data.
+If you encounter a task that is not covered by ForestPlot, please feel free to build that functionality and submit a pull request, or contact us if you're not sure where to start.